This information explains how to get rid of unused medicine.

 |

-If you have any unused fentanyl patches, bring them to a scheduled drug take-back event or a controlled substance public disposal location.
+If your healthcare provider prescribed a fentanyl (Duragesic®) patch, you must flush each patch down the toilet after using it.
+Bring any unused fentanyl patches to a scheduled drug take-back event or a controlled substance public disposal location.
 If there are none in your area, flush your unused patches down the toilet.